yf24/AutoPunchTimeCard/README.md

 2. Drink a coffee or go to bathroom.

-3. Process will be done when showing message "Punch Finish" in terminal.
+3. Process will be done when showing message "QUEST COMPLETE" in terminal.

 ------